nushankodikara/TecInpact/content/post/firebase-authentication.md

 });
 ```

+Also you can use this to check authentication state.

 ## Convert an anonymous account to a permanent account

 When an anonymous user signs up to your app, you might want to allow them to continue their work with their new account—for example, you might want to make the items the user added to their shopping cart before they signed up available in their new account's shopping cart.
 To do so, complete the following steps: